-Jewish population of Latvia has burgeoned in the 19th century when ruling Russian Empire limited Jewish settlement to just a few regions.
+Jewish population of Latvia has burgeoned in the 19th century when the ruling Russian Empire limited Jewish settlement to just a few regions.
 Latgale (Eastern Latvia) was among such regions.
 Some of the Latgalian towns thus even became Jewish-plurality, including the region‘s hub Daugavpils.
-Elsewhere in Latvia Jewish populations were limited by Russian laws and therefore remained small.
+Elsewhere in Latvia, the Jewish populations were limited by Russian laws and therefore remained small.

 By ~1900 Latvia‘s Jews were rapidly emigrating for more opportunities abroad (mainly in the USA).
 The trend has continued throughout the 20th century.

-During the Soviet occupation the rest of Jews have largely moved to Riga, although their population continued to decline due to emigration to Israel.
-This emigration reached is zenith after 1990 independence, when Soviet migration restrictions were removed.
+During the Soviet occupation, the rest of Jews have largely moved to Riga, although their population continued to decline due to emigration to Israel.
+This emigration reached its zenith after the 1990 independence, when Soviet migration restrictions were removed.
 Jews made up 0,9% of Latvia‘s population in 1989 but just 0,3% today.

 Traditionally, Latvia’s Jews spoke Yiddish and professed Judaism.
-However many Jews were communists and assimilated into the “Soviet nation”.
+However, many Jews became communists and assimilated into the “Soviet nation”.
 Today therefore the majority of Latvia’s Jews speaks Russian natively and are atheists.